 Undoubtedly the best place to spot whales from land in SA is De Kelders, near Gansbaai.
-From June each year large numbers of Southern Right whales, Eubalaena australis, arrive in Walker Bay to give birth and mate.
+From June each year large numbers of Southern Right Whales, Eubalaena australis, arrive in Walker Bay to give birth and mate.
 This bay seems to have the perfect conditions for these gentle giants.
 Dozens can be seen close up from vantage points along the cliff path of De Kelders.
 Humpback whales, Megaptera novaeangliae, also pay a visit here on their long migration path, and stay to recoup before continuing north.
 Bryde’s whales, Balaenoptera brydei, can be seen blowing off shore right throughout the year along with sometimes hundreds of dolphins torpedoing across the bay.

-The amazing life of limpets
+The amazing life of Limpets

-When it comes to limpets southern Africa is the world’s foremost biodiversity and biomass hotspot, with some areas having densities of 2,600 individuals per square meter.
+When it comes to limpets, southern Africa is the world’s foremost biodiversity and biomass hotspot, with some areas having densities of 2,600 individuals per square metre.
 Limpets at first glance are static, even boring creatures, but a closer look reveals an evolutionary masterpiece.
 Cape false-limpet uses chemical weapons as defence; Giant limpets use brute force in territorial battles; Ducks foot limpet develops and tends gardens of algae; Goat’s eye limpets slam their shells down like a guillotine, dismembering ferocious predators, Kelp limpet’s parachute from the canopy when kelp breaks loose in storms before being cast ashore.
 The Limpets’ shell shape and amazing adhesion has allowed them to become the dominant species on rocky shores exposed to heavy wave action.

-Shipwrecks and Ghost ships
+Shipwrecks & Ghost Ships